HarpElle/empowervb-website/src/content/news/2025-07-26-pre-registration-opens.md

 ### Take Action Today

+**Register Your Interest:**
+The best way to ensure you receive all program updates and tryout information is to **[complete our Register Your Interest form on our Home page](/#interest)**.
+This allows us to provide you with personalized information and priority notification as details become available.

+**Still have questions?** Feel free to reach out directly:

 **Contact us at [empowervbclub@gmail.com](mailto:empowervbclub@gmail.com)** to:
-- Submit your interest for our remaining roster spots
-- Ask questions about our program and expectations
+- Ask detailed questions about our program and expectations
 - Learn more about our training philosophy and competitive goals
 - Connect with our coaching staff